Introduction

 Key Takeaways

-• Structural complexity: Keep functions short, nesting shallow, and cyclomatic complexity low.
+- Structural complexity: Keep functions short, shallow nesting, and low cyclomatic complexity.
 Extract and name helpers.

-• Understandability: Name for intent.
-Document non-obvious logic.
-Be consistent across the codebase.
+- Understandability: Name for intent.
+Document implicit logic.
+Maintain consistency throughout the codebase.

-• Code smells: Use them as signals.
-Address high-impact smells in hot paths first.
+- Code smells: Use signals to address high-impact smells on hot paths first.

 How These Concepts Connect

 Complexity, understandability, and smells reinforce each other.
-Reducing complexity often improves understandability.
+Reducing complexity improves understandability.
 Extracting from a god class reduces coupling.
-Fixing duplication reduces technical debt.
-Improving one dimension frequently helps others.
+Fixing duplication cuts technical debt.
+Improving one aspect often benefits others.

 Getting Started with Maintainability